Monte Carlo Outfits: What to Wear in Monaco During Spring

 Simple Silk Silhouettes

-In Monaco, less is more in the name of quiet luxury, and simple silk silhouettes embody this philosophy perfectly.
-A luxurious fabric that drapes effortlessly with a smooth texture and natural sheen to create soft, demure silhouettes–silk inspires elegant old money looks.
-When selecting silk pieces, focus on clean lines and minimalist designs to achieve a look of stealth wealth.
-A simple slip dress in a neutral color such as black, white, or nude can easily be dressed up with heels and jewelry for an evening event, making this versatile base piece a must have item in your closet–even when you’re not dressing for Monaco!
-Silk is a delicate fabric that requires gentle handling, so avoid using harsh detergents or high heat when washing and drying.
+Focus on clean lines and minimalist designs to achieve a look of stealth wealth.
+A simple slip dress in a neutral color can easily be dressed up with heels and jewelry for an evening event, making this versatile base piece a must have item in your closet—even when you’re not dressing with Monaco style in mind!
+Delicate silk requires gentle handling, so avoid using harsh detergents or high heat when cleaning.

 Pops of Red